Aoi sanmyaku: Production and legacy

-Aoi sanmyaku was released in two parts, part one on July 19, 1949, part two one week later, and was highly successful both with the audience and the critics.
+Aoi sanmyaku was released in two parts, with Part One being released on July 19, 1949, and Part Two one week later; the two films were highly successful both with the audience and the critics.

-The film's popular theme song theme was sung by Ichiro Fujiyama and Mitsue Nara.
+The film's popular theme song was sung by Ichiro Fujiyama and Mitsue Nara.
 Ishizaka's novel was adapted again in 1957, 1975 and 1988.